-When you look at the business failure rate of SME it is alarming.
+When you look at the business failure rate of SMEs it is alarming.
 The statistics say that over 50% of small businesses fail within their first 5 years.
 That is a very high rate of failure – something no new small business owner wants to experience when they incorporate their business.
-Opening a company is a tough endeavor to undertake, which is why new business owners need to gain insight about what it takes to develop a successful business.
+Opening a company is a tough endeavor, which is why new business owners need to gain insight into what it takes to develop a successful business.

 You do not want to be in this situation.
 This is why we have compiled a list of big mistakes entrepreneurs make.